MLTSHP/mltshp/README.md

 code from Github.
 If you intend to develop features for MLTSHP, you should clone from your own fork of the code.
-Once you have a copy checked out locally, use this command to create a `settings.py` and `celeryconfig.py` file suitable for local development:
+Once you have a copy checked out locally, use this command to create a `settings.py` and `celeryconfig.py` file suitable for local development (edit these as needed, but the defaults should be okay):

     $ make init-dev

-The defaults there should be okay for a local instance.
-Then, just run:
+Our stylesheets are SASS-based, so you'll also need to install the Ruby gem for SASS.
+If you don't have the `sass` command already, you can get it by running:

+    $ bundle install

+If that gives you an error, maybe you need to first install the Ruby bundler package:

+    $ gem install bundler

+Then, try the `bundle install` command.

+So, with those pre-requisites in place, you should be able to start the app itself using:

     $ make run